HealthInfo Waitaha Canterbury

 Symptoms include:

-Older people might not have a fever or any specific symptoms, but you might notice that they're confused or agitated.
+Older people might not have a fever or any specific symptoms, but you might notice that they are confused or agitated.

-If you or someone with you has these symptoms, is confused, and is very short of breath or has blue lips or fingers, see a doctor immediately.
+If you or someone with you has these symptoms, is confused, and is very short of breath or has blue lips or fingers, see a health professional immediately.

-To diagnose pneumonia, your doctor will ask you to describe your symptoms and examine you.
+To diagnose pneumonia, your health professional will ask you to describe your symptoms and examine you.
 You may need a chest X-ray.
-Sometimes your doctor will ask for a sputum (phlegm) sample or take a swab of mucus from your nose.
+Sometimes your health professional will ask for a sputum (phlegm) sample or take a swab of mucus from your nose.

-It's important to tell your doctor if you've been gardening with potting mix or have been overseas recently.
+It is important to tell your health professional if you have been gardening with potting mix or have been overseas recently.
 These things can lead to different lung infections that need different treatment.

 Pneumonia is usually treated with antibiotics, either as tablets or into a vein (intravenously) if the infection is more severe.